Achievable logoAchievable logo

 For example: Florida state police have jurisdiction in Florida; they do not have jurisdiction in Alabama.

-Broker-dealer records are subject to a 3-year retention period, with the most recent 2 years of records being easily accessible.
-If the administrator asks for records that were created within the previous 2 years, those records must be produced quickly (usually within 24 business hours).
-Broker-dealers can take longer to provide older records without issue.
+Broker-dealer records are subject to a 3-year retention period, and the most recent 2 years must be kept in an easily accessible place.
+If the administrator requests records created within the last 2 years, the broker-dealer must produce them quickly (usually within 24 business hours).
+Older records can typically be provided on a longer timeline.

-The state administrators require these documents to be maintained in specific forms.
+State administrators also require records to be maintained in specific forms.
 Here’s the exact language from the applicable North American Securities Administrators Association (NASAA) recordkeeping rule:

 "The records required to be maintained and preserved may be immediately produced or reproduced, and maintained and preserved for the required time [on]: